 What is Integrative Psychotherapy?

 Integrative psychotherapy draws from several theoretical perspectives to help a client understand and cope with their own situation in the way that is most meaningful for them.
-My own theoretical integration is that of Psychoanalysis, Neuropsychology and Attachment Theory.
+My integration draws on Existential ideas around intersubjectivity and Relational Psychoanalytic concepts, which look at how we are construed through our relationships with others, which may then be explored through the therapeutic relationship to help make sense of a client's world.
+Therapy seems to me an endeavour to make meaning through mutuality.

 When would therapy be useful?